Image Optimization

 in Technology on July 1, 2020

 Well, the thing is, there are lots of benefits that Image Optimization can do for your e-commerce site.
-After all, data by HTTP Archive revealed that images take up approximately 21 percent of the total weight of your webpage.
+After all, data from the HTTP Archive revealed that images take up approximately 21 percent of the total weight of your webpage.

 What is Image Optimization?

-Now, before we move on, we are going to define what image optimization is.
+Now, before we move on, we are going to define image optimization.

-In a nutshell, it is decreasing the file size of your images in order to improve your website’s page load speed, without having to sacrifice the overall quality.
+In a nutshell, it is decreasing the file size of your images to improve your website’s page load speed without having to sacrifice the overall quality.

 You also need to keep image search engine optimization (SEO) in mind, as well.
-It is all about getting your images rank on Google and other search engines.
+It is all about getting your images ranked on Google and other search engines.

 Now, here are nine image optimization tips that will help drive more sales to your site: